M-10001/university_project_3_KCL_5CCS2SEG_2_book_clubs_and_recommendations/README.md

 ### Accessing HTML report of coverage tool:

-Do not need python environment, just need to be inside current directory folder using local command line.
+Do not need python environment, just need to be inside current directory using local command line.

 Call "your_brower htmlcov/index.html".